karpovnik97/DDIT-Team-C/working_files/deliverables/deliverables/strategic_problem_statement.md

 If the team answers this question well, what should become clearer?

-- Criterion 1:
+- Criterion 1: Clear understanding of why Georgian courier companies are losing e-commerce shipments to foreign platform-led logistics.
-- Criterion 2:
+- Criterion 2: Identification of strategic options for local couriers to retain or grow their share of e-commerce deliveries.
-- Criterion 3:
+- Criterion 3: Assessment of operational, technological, and financial feasibility of proposed responses.